SkinnyDevi/MU-VR-Experience/README.md

 Additional plugins installed from the asset store:
 [Oculus Integration (for standalone version only)](#external-links)

 **These prototypes should be installed in the "AssetStoreOriginals/_SNAPS_PrototypingAssets" directory, except SciFi Warehouse Kit and High Resolution Wall textures, which should be placed inside "Assets" to avoid errors*

+***Please bear in mind that the short films video files included in the database have not been included due to the repos' size limitation and to save space.*

-### How To Use
+### How To Export and Use
-hello
+Once opened the project inside the Unity Editor and having installed the previously mentioned assets and tools, go to ```File -> Build Settings``` and choose the Standalone version (selected by default).

+To successfully export it, you need to previously have installed the *IL2CPP* module for the Unity Editor version mentioned previously.

+Once you have the *IL2CPP* module, you may click Build, or Build And Run to execute the application automatically once it has finished compiling and exporting.

+For further instructions on how to use and play the app, please refer to [the user manual](#external-links).

 ### User Requirements
 hello